 The midpoint of the show, where Franz Ferdinand inserted “Walk Away,” proved to be one of the most exciting parts as that song came on the heels of “Do You Want To” and preceded “Lois Lane,” one of the strongest songs from the new album.
 Its tempo changes were reminiscent of classic Franz hits while its upbeat refrain of “Choices/You make good choices/To change our world/So you could be happy” stuck instantly to the memory, forever sanguine to a beat.

 And the band continued to roll out classic tunes throughout the set, hitting their debut single, “Darts of Pleasure” from 2003, and their second, the raucous “Take Me Out,” which surely put them on the map for a world diving into the post-punk revival at the time.
 The first album dominated the encore as well with the Bowie-esque “Michael” and the unapologetically glam “This Fire.”

 Tonight, Franz Ferdinand make a second appearance at Brooklyn Steel and they remain in the United States for another month to close their tour in Oakland, California, on May 17.
-Seeing them performs remains a wholly thrilling experience, and you’ll surely enjoy the versatility of the refreshed lineup, who sound both familiar and re-energized at the same time.
-And of course, Alex remains the stupendously charismatic frontman that makes Franz Ferdinand so watchable at the end of the day.
+Seeing them perform remains a wholly thrilling experience, and you’ll surely enjoy the versatility of the refreshed lineup, who sound both familiar and re-energized at the same time.
+And of course, Alex stands tall as the stupendously charismatic frontman that makes Franz Ferdinand so watchable at the end of the day.

 Here are some pictures of Franz Ferdinand performing at 9:30 Club on April 11, 2018.